dsccommunity/xWindowsUpdate/README.md

 * Initial release with the following resource:
     - xHotfix

+### Unreleased
+-  Added **cMicrosoftUpdate** DSC resource which can be used to enable/disable Microsoft Update in the Windows Update Settings.

 ## Examples

 ### Install a hotfix present in the path C:/temp/Windows8.1-KB2908279-v2-x86.msu and the ID 2908279